Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: A Principled Framework for Interpretable Automated Scoring

 \subsection{Phase 3: Logically Traceable Scoring}

-Based on the featurized responses, a traceable and interchangeable model (Principle~\ref{prin:traceable} and \ref{prin:interchangeable}) is selected and trained using the labeled response pairs $(r_1,s_1),...,(r_n,s_n)$.
-Given the nature of the score categories, we employ the Immediate-Threshold variant of Ordinal Logistic Regression \cite{rennie2005loss,pedregosa2017consistency} as our scoring module.
+Based on the featurized responses, a traceable and interchangeable scoring model (Principles~\ref{prin:traceable} and \ref{prin:interchangeable}) is trained using the labeled response pairs $(r_1,s_1),...,(r_n,s_n)$.
+While any traceable and interchangeable model can be used, given the ordinal nature of the score categories, we instantiate the scoring module as the Immediate-Threshold variant of Ordinal Logistic Regression \cite{rennie2005loss,pedregosa2017consistency} in this work.
 Combined with the one-hot encoding featurization from Phase 2, the resulting algorithm calculates the sum of weights for each component and feature label: $\eta = \sum^c_{i=1} w_{i,f(r,c_i)}$, where $w$ are the trained weights.
-Scores are determined by comparing $\eta$ to a set of learned thresholds $\theta_j$; the predicted score corresponds to the ordinal category $j$ for which $\theta_j \leq \eta < \theta_{j+1}$. $\eta$ can be understood as ``evidence values'' used for scoring.
+Scores are determined by comparing $\eta$ to a set of learned thresholds $\theta_j$; the predicted score corresponds to the ordinal category $j$ for which $\theta_j \leq \eta < \theta_{j+1}$. $\eta$ can be understood as an ``evidence value'' used for scoring.